 Custom validation

-This means you can use any validation library you'd like.
+You can use any validation library you'd like.
 The Node.js ecosystem offers a number of high-quality, easy-to-use validation libraries to choose from including: joi, validator.js, Yup, Zod and Superstruct.

 Here's an example using Superstruct to validate that the data needed to signup a new user is correct: